wing5wong/artisan-whs-static/source/_curriculum/curriculum-structure.md

   | NCEA Level 2 English | **I**ntroductory (Internal assessment) | EN**I**2     |
   | NCEA Level 2 English | **G**eneral (Mixed assessment)         | EN**G**2     |
   | NCEA Level 2 English | **E**xtension (Mixed assessment)       | EN**E**2     |
 * ### NCEA Level 3 Courses

     NCEA Level 3 Courses are offered at Level 8 of the NZ Curriculum.
 However, Whanganui High School offers a range of subjects in Year 13, some of which have a mix of NCEA Level 2 and 3 and/or a mix of Achievement and Unit Standard credits.

+## Progressive Programme

+Students who have moved through school in the "Supported Learning" programme or who apply for additional learning support in Year 11 may enter the Progressive programme at Level 1 or 2.

 ## NCEA Scholarship